swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

 /// time-constrained applications that cannot accommodate unexpected latency
 /// spikes due to a reallocation getting triggered at an inopportune moment.
 ///
-/// For use cases outside of these narrow domains, we generally recommmend
+/// For use cases outside of these narrow domains, we generally recommend
 /// the use of ``UniqueArray`` rather than `RigidArray`.
 (For copyable elements,
 /// the standard `Array` is an even more convenient choice.)
 @frozen